Coachella Festival Checklist – 11 Things to Bring

 plastic mineral water bottle

-Coachella takes place in the hot Mojave Desert, just outside of stunning Joshua Tree National Park.
-If there’s one thing that can be said about this rugged landscape it’s that it’s hot and dry.
-That means that dehydration is a real and very dangerous possibility for everyone at Coachella.
+Coachella occurs in the hot Mojave Desert, just outside of stunning Joshua Tree National Park.
+If there’s one thing that can be said about this rugged landscape, it’s hot and dry.
+That means dehydration is a real and very dangerous possibility for everyone at Coachella.

 So, come prepared.
 Pack plenty of water bottles to help you stay hydrated during your weekend at the festival.
-There are water fountains located throughout the festival grounds where you can fill up your bottles, free of charge.
+Water fountains are located throughout the festival grounds, where you can fill up your bottles free of charge.

 Just be sure that you don’t bring any glass or aluminum bottles, even if they’re for water.
 Glass, aluminum, and other metal bottles aren’t allowed at music venues, so it’s best to stick to plastic water bottles whenever possible.